-The School of Historical and Philosophical Studies (SHAPS) recommends but the History discipline requires the use of Chicago style footnoting and referencing, which is summarised on the University Library's Chicago web page.
+The School of Historical and Philosophical Studies (SHAPS) recommends, and the History discipline requires, the use of Chicago style footnoting and referencing, which is summarised on the University Library's Chicago web page.
 The full Chicago style guide is available through the University Library Catalogue (you need to log in).

 Please note: we require Australian (British rather than US) spelling and punctuation.

 The difference is fully explained on The Punctuation Guide British versus American style web page.
 In brief - use single quotes (') for initial quotations, then double quotes (") for quotations within the initial quotation and put unquoted full stops and commas outside the quotation marks.

 - Footnotes and bibliography are not included in the word count